allanchen95/TKDE-2019-CONNA/README.md

 ## TKDE‘20 basic implementation code

-This is basic implementation of our TKDE'20 paper:
+This is basic implementation of our TKDE'20 paper: CONNA: Addressing Name Disambiguation on The Fly

 ## Requirements
 - Ubuntu 16.04